Why You Can't Hire Your Way Out of a Broken Process

 | Onboarding new staff | 3-6 months to full productivity | 4-8 weeks |

-For a service business turning over £2 million, these gaps represent £200,000 to £300,000 in annual value destruction.
-Not as a budget line anyone approved, but as the accumulated cost of friction, duplication, and things falling through cracks.
+For a service business turning over £2 million, these gaps can represent something in the region of £200,000 to £300,000 in annual value lost to friction, duplication, and things falling through cracks.
 The worst part is that these costs scale with the business.
 Every new hire adds to the coordination overhead.
 Every new client adds to the information management burden.

 | When to build | The system | Before you need it for |